 Our cases may be written by our program writers, an academic in one of our partner institutions or a contract writer, supervised by an academic in a partner institution.

-We are committed to developing expertise in case teaching and case writing and our Case Program team can advise those without previous experience.
+We are committed to developing expertise in case teaching and case writing and our case library team can advise those without previous experience.

 ANZSOG may agree to support the development and writing of new cases with the amount available varying between A$3000 and A$5000, depending on the length and complexity of, and identified need for, the proposed case.
 Preference is given to cases that fill teaching needs in ANZSOG programs or gaps in our case library collection.

 Government agencies may commission ANZSOG to produce a case, however commissions are only accepted where ANZSOG’s teaching objectives and the organisation’s needs are compatible.
 Agencies wishing to fund a case should complete the